jthegedus/svelte-adapter-firebase/README.md

 For those interested, this build & deploy command uses [Cloud Build](https://cloud.google.com/cloud-build), [Buildpacks](https://cloud.google.com/blog/products/containers-kubernetes/google-cloud-now-supports-buildpacks) and the [Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-nodejs).

+## FAQ

+- Q: Why is the Cloud Function code output to the terminal for me to add manually instead of being written to `functions/index.js`?
+  - A: This method allow the user to consume other aspects of the Firebase Cloud Function API like `runWith()` options for memory/CPU and VPC/Ingress/Egress configuration settings, without complex support for options in the adapter.
+This keeps the Function config where it should, close to the executing code.

 ## Caveats

 - [Firebase Hosting Preview Channels](https://firebase.google.com/docs/hosting/test-preview-deploy) currently lacks first-party support for SSR applications.
 This adapter doesn't attempt to remedy this issue and doesn't produce a different SSR Function/Run for preview channel deployments.